HSF/hsf.github.io/_gsocblogs/2022/blog_ROOT_Neelshah.md

 - **Definition** \: [Max-Pool ONNX Documentation](https://github.com/onnx/onnx/blob/main/docs/Operators.md#MaxPool)

-- MaxPool ONNX Operator was only supported for the 2D case, i.e 4d tensors but i need to extend its support for the 1D and 3D cases as well.
+- MaxPool ONNX Operator was only supported for the 2D case, i.e 4d tensors but I need to extend its support for the 1D and 3D cases as well.

 - Earlier it was giving a runtime error for 1d and 3d cases of Max Pool operator.